fredericMagnenat/music-hub-project/docs/architecture.md

 ### Directory Structure

-The file structure follows Remix conventions, optimized for clarity and separation of concerns.
+The file structure follows Remix conventions and is organized for clarity and separation of concerns.
+A dedicated `types` directory is established to hold all data contract interfaces.

 ```plaintext
 webui/